This section explains you the steps required to create a simple linear gauge and demonstrate the basic usage of the linear gauge control.

 platformBrowserDynamic().bootstrapModule(AppModule);

-You can change the pointer value in the below sample using value
+The pointer value is changed in the below sample using the value property in pointers object of the axis.

 import { Component, OnInit } from '@angular/core';